 Add additional questions to the mix!

 In provisions of FAQ pages, “the more, the merrier” is a delusion.
 Good FAQ design examples teach us otherwise.
 The presence of too much text can genuinely conclude to be too bewildering, making readers to have to explore for the solution they need.
-This is not ideal for a landing page since the ultimate goal is to capture the consumer’s interest and not drive it away.
+This is not ideal for landing page optimization since the ultimate goal is to capture the consumer’s interest and not drive it away.

 Remember, rather than writing long and eloquent paragraphs, it’s best to be straightforward and brief when providing answers.